mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/05/31/Day-132/">May 31, 2017</a></small></div>
-<p><strong>The Russia probe has slowed Trump’s effort to fill hundreds of vacant jobs across the federal government</strong>.
+<p><strong>The <a href="/trump-russia-investigation/">Russia probe</a> has slowed Trump’s effort to fill hundreds of vacant jobs across the federal government</strong>.
 The growing scandal is scaring off candidates and distracting aides from finding new recruits.
 The White House has announced nominees for just 117 of the 559 most important Senate-confirmed positions. (<a href="http://www.politico.com/story/2017/05/31/russia-investigation-trump-appointees-238954">Politico</a>)</p>